 If you have not studied this tense, you should at least be aware of its existence so that you can recognise it while reading.

-In written French, it is often used where spoken French uses the perfect tense.
+In written French, you often come across it where spoken French uses the perfect tense.

 The true benefit of extensive reading comes from doing it frequently.